MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-02-28-fracture-ep1.markdown

 Every time I play *Fracture*, I discover new areas where I'm stressing myself out.
 Most recently, the stress is appearing in my right forearm near my elbow and in my right shoulder.

-A guitar instructor named [Glenn Winter-Smith](https://www.reverbnation.com/glennwintersmith) emailed me after [Episode 0](/learn/fracture) telling me he could notice that I wasn't loosened up.
+A guitar instructor named [Glenn Winter-Smith&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.reverbnation.com/glennwintersmith) emailed me after [Episode 0](/learn/fracture) telling me he could notice that I wasn't loosened up.
 Admittedly, the practice performance in that video was the 50th take over the course of 3 nights and I was stressed and tired from playing and filming myself, but more importantly was the fact that an experienced instructor noticed my stress despite a year of concerted effort in relaxation.

 Specifically, he wrote: